The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising: Introduction

 We organize our paper as follows.
 Tensor notations and preliminaries on HOSVD are explained in Section~\ref{sec:prelim}.
-Our main theoretical contributions are presented in Section~\ref{sec:mainthm} which includes the $\ell_\infty$-norm bound on singular vector perturbation and the accuracy of a low rank tensor denoising estimator.
-In Section~\ref{sec:app}, we apply our theoretical results on applications including high dimensional clustering and sub-tensor localizations to manifest the advantages of utilizing $\ell_\infty$ bounds.
+Our main theoretical contributions are presented in Section~\ref{sec:mainthm} which includes the $\ell_\infty$-norm bound of the singular subspace perturbation and the entry-wise accuracy of a low rank tensor denoising estimator.
+In Section~\ref{sec:app}, we apply our theoretical results on applications including high dimensional clustering and sub-tensor localizations to manifest the advantages of utilizing $\ell_\infty$ bounds, where algorithms driven by the $\ell_\infty$-norm bounds are designed.
+Results of numerical experiments are displayed in Section~\ref{sec:numeric}.
 The proofs are provided in Section~\ref{sec:proofs}.